Dabo Swinney

-William Christopher "Dabo" Swinney (/ˈdæboʊ ˈswiːniː/; born November 20, 1969) is an American football coach, currently serving as the head coach at Clemson University.
-Swinney took over midway through the 2008 season, following the resignation of Tommy Bowden.
-Swinney has led them to national championships in 2016 and 2018, and trails only Frank Howard for the most wins by a head coach in Clemson history.
-On September 8, 2022, Swinney signed a new contract extension that keeps him the head coach of the Clemson Tigers through the 2031 football season and pays him $115 million over the duration of the contract.
-This makes him the second-highest paid college football coach, behind only Nick Saban.
+William Christopher "Dabo" Swinney (/ˈdæboʊ ˈswiːniː/; born November 20, 1969) is an American college football coach, currently serving as the head football coach at Clemson University.
+Swinney took over as head coach of the Clemson Tigers seven games into the 2008 season, following the resignation of Tommy Bowden.
+Swinney's team won national championships in 2016 and 2018.
+His 2018 Clemson Tigers have often been considered one of the greatest college football teams of all time.
+He is the winningest head coach in Clemson football history and Atlantic Coast Conference (ACC) football history.